 Places to visit in Saudi Arabia: Makkah and Madinah are the top tourist destinations in Saudi Arabia, as the holy sites for hajj and Umrah pilgrims.
 In addition to the holy cities of Madinah and Makkah, other much-visited cities include Jeddah, Dammam, Riyadh, Taif, and Tabuk.

 Muslim population: Approx. 99%

-Renowned for its unique culture where modernity meets traditional Islam, halal food, mosques, and friendly locals, Morocco is becoming a mecca for Muslims and non-Muslim tourists alike, from all over the world.
+Renowned for its unique culture where modernity meets traditional Islam, halal food, mosques, and friendly locals, Morocco is becoming a mecca for Muslims and non-Muslim tourists alike, and also a cheap Muslim holiday destination.
 A Muslim country with a blend of influence from central Europe, Morocco ranks amongst the most popular halal-friendly destinations in the world.
 As the population is mostly Muslim, visitors will surely have an unforgettable experience of savouring delicious halal food and enjoying relaxing stays at halal holiday resorts and top halal hotels in Morocco.

 Places to visit in Morocco: Marrakech has some of the most luxurious halal resorts that can give you the most comfortable stay in the city.
 There are so many places to see in Morocco, namely, the Hassan II Mosque – the second-largest mosque in the world located in Casablanca, the Karaouine Mosque in Morocco, the Koutoubia Mosque, Fes el Bali, and Erg Chebbi.

 Muslim population: Approx. 97.2%